Santiago Mare

-Santiago Mare (born 21 October 1996) is an Argentine rugby union player.he played for Italian team Mogliano in Top10.
+Santiago Mare (born 21 October 1996) is an Argentine rugby union player who played for Italian team Mogliano in Top10.
 He made his debut appearance at the Olympics representing Argentina at the 2020 Summer Olympics.

 Career

 He made his international rugby 7s debut for Argentina in 2017.
 He was selected in the national squad for the 2018 Rugby World Cup Sevens.
 He was also named in Argentine rugby sevens squad for the 2018–19 World Rugby Sevens Series.

 He was also named in Argentine squad to compete at the 2020 Summer Olympics in the men's rugby sevens tournament.
 He was also subsequently part of the Argentine side which claimed bronze medal after defeating Great Britain 17-12 in the third place match at the 2020 Summer Olympics.
 It was also the first ever Olympic medal for Argentina in rugby sevens.

+For 2022−23 season he played in Italy for Mogliano in Top10.
+He was a member of Argentina's sevens team that competed at the 2024 Summer Olympics in Paris.